 commits a material breach of this Concession Contract which has not been remedied in accordance with Clause 35 or, in the reasonable opinion of the Concessionaire, is not capable of remedy;

+[“Authority Voluntary Termination” means where the Authority decided to terminate this Concession Contract voluntarily, acting reasonably and on giving the Concessionaire [x] months notice in writing of its decision.]

 “Capital Grant” means [ ];

 “Collateral Agreements” means the agreements which are collateral and supplementary to this Concession Contract listed in Part 19 of the Schedule.